50 Awful Health Habits Everyone Still Does—But Shouldn’t!

 You Didn't Drink Enough Water Yesterday

 "While most people realize that water is essential to their health, very few actually drink enough," says Eddie Johnson, founder of Anabolic Bodies.
 "Besides for ensuring that you have the correct electrolyte balances, and being beneficial to your excretory system's health, water, (or lack of it), can also affect your eating habits.
 In fact, it is well documented that thirst is often mistaken for hunger, this means that if you're thirsty, you may be exchanging zero calorie water for unnecessary meals.
 Over time this will add up to extra pounds that will take their toll on your health, as well as your appearance."

 The Rx: To ensure you're adequately hydrated, follow experts' guidelines: Drink 1.7 liters (or 7 cups) of water every 24 hours.

 Your Annual Mammogram Was More Than a Year Ago

 Breast cancer is scary to think about, but not getting screened annually is a scarier prospect.
 The risk of developing breast cancer increases as women age.
 By age 40, that risk is 3.5 times higher than it was at age 30.

-Recommendation: After 40, get an annual mammogram.
+The Rx: After 40, get an annual mammogram.
 Do regular breast self-exams and alert your doctor to any changes, including lumps, dimpling of the skin or inversion of the nipple.

 You Dismiss Ovarian Cancer Symptoms